 Planck observes the sky in the frequency range from 30 GHz to 857 GHz.
 The central horizontal band is dust emission from our own galaxy, the Milky Way, with gas and dust emission extending to high galactic latitudes.
 Away from the galactic plane the red and yellow structure shows the small fluctuations in the Cosmic Microwave Background (CMB) radiation that was emitted when the universe was 380 000 years old.

 The QUIET experiment is designed to search for the imprint of inflation in the Cosmic Microwave Background radiation by measuring so-called "B-mode" patterns of polarization that are expected to be produced by gravitational waves generated during inflation.
 This signature, which would allow the energy scale of inflation to be determined, is extremely faint, requiring instruments that are sensitive to nanoKelvin differences in radiation temperature.

 Observational and theoretical research on the physics of the sun is carried out at Stanford University in several research groups.

 WFIRST is a proposed infrared space telescope designed to study Dark Energy, our galaxy and to search for planets.
 WFIRST was the leading recommended large space-based project in the recent decadal survey, combining elements from the previous Joint Dark Energy Mission with a proposal to search for planets via gravitational lensing and perform infrared surveys.
-WFIRST is currently scheduled to launch in the mid-2020s, likely while the LSST 10 year survey is underway, and the complementarity of a ground-based survey with a space-based survey presents a compelling opportunity to enhance what…
+WFIRST is currently scheduled to launch in the mid-2020s, while the LSST 10-year survey is underway.
+The complementarity of a ground-based survey with a space-based survey presents a compelling opportunity to enhance what we learn…